codedbycupidity/codedbycupidity/README.md

 ## Hi there!
 I'm Layla ˚⋆𐙚｡⋆𖦹.✧˚

-🎓 Student at UCF studying **Computer Science**
+🎓 Student at UCF studying **Computer Science & Bioengineering**
 🔬 **Undergraduate Researcher** in Human Factors & Biometric Data
-💻 Building tech that makes life better — from healthcare to travel
+💻 Building tech that makes life better
 💬 Always happy to connect and collaborate!

 *Thanks for visiting my corner of GitHub!* ≽^•⩊•^≼